 “We continue to support the work of the police purge commission in Honduras, which has removed thousands of corrupt police officers,” said the statement.

 U.S. aid to Honduras has grown since 2014, when the Obama administration determined that it was in U.S. interests to improve security and strengthen governance in Central America.
 Since then, Congress has appropriated more than $300 million for Honduras, according to a recent report by the Congressional Research Service.

 Honduras, with a population of more than 9 million, is one of the poorest and most violent countries in Latin America.
 Much of the country is controlled by criminal gangs.
 It has endured widespread human rights abuses and impunity at the hands of the police and military for more than a decade.
 Critics argue that reform efforts backed by the U.S. and the Organization of American States have been ineffective.
-And in recent weeks, security forces have shot and killed demonstrators protesting a disputed presidential election that handed Hernandez a second term.
+And in recent weeks, security forces have shot and killed demonstrators protesting the disputed presidential election.
+More demonstrations broke out Saturday during the inauguration.

 U.S. President Donald Trump recognized Hernandez’s re-election last month, and certified the country’s progress in protecting human rights and attacking corruption, clearing the way for Honduras to receive millions of dollars in U.S. funds.
 The U.S. Senate appropriations committee, however, has put a hold on some of that money.